KenSuenobu/scattersphere/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![CircleCI](https://circleci.com/gh/KenSuenobu/scattersphere.svg?style=svg)](https://circleci.com/gh/KenSuenobu/scattersphere)

-Scattersphere is a lightweight job coordination server designed to run a simple DAG of tasks.
-It is inspired by many projects on Github such as Orchestra, Chronos, and others, however, it is designed to be self-contained, and extensible.
+Scattersphere is a lightweight (under 1000 lines of code) job coordination server designed to run a simple DAG of tasks.

+It is inspired by many projects on Github such as Orchestra, Chronos, Cats IO, Monix Task, and others.
+It is designed to be self-contained, and extensible.

 # Prerequisites